-One important ability of the CSCs is to form tumors already at low cell numbers.
+One crucial ability of the CSCs is to form tumors already at low cell numbers.
 Therefore, targeting CSCs is of primary importance.
 Many new anti-cancer therapies are evaluated based on their ability to shrink tumors.
 However, if these therapies are not destroying CSCs, the tumor will soon grow back, often with high resistance to treatments2.
-In addition, CSCs might give rise to metastases, acting as a reservoir of cancer cells, causing relapse after the surgery or a treatment has eliminated the visible signs of the cancer.
+In addition, CSCs might give rise to metastases, acting as a reservoir of cancer cells, causing relapse after the surgery or treatment has eliminated the visible signs of cancer.

 The existence of stem cells in hematological tissue prompted research in other tissue cancer types.
 Since 2003, CSCs have been identified in several solid tumors, including brain4, breast5, colon6, ovary7,8, pancreas9, prostate10,11, melanoma12,13, multiple myeloma14, and non-melanoma skin cancer15,16.

 The term CSCs itself was, however, only coined in 200117.

 The most frequently used markers for CSCs isolation include cell surface markers, such as CD133 (PROM1), CD44, ALDH1A1, CD34, CD24, and EpCAM (ESA).